stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 This is the list of what has changed since the first Alpha version of Duik Bassel (16)

+## 16.2.22

+#### Fixes

+- Fixed the bug preventing Duik from launching correctly through the `File/Scripts/Run Script File` menu entry.
+- Fixed the too small help panel size in some specific cases.
+Unfortunately, we cannot restore the resizeable behaviour from previous versions due to some limitations and bugs in the scripting API of After Effects.

 ## 16.2.21

 #### Fixes